Skip to content

 LAKEHOUSE_URI data Base storage path

-LAKEHOUSE_JOURNAL_URI sqlite:///data/journal.db Journal database URI
+LAKEHOUSE_JOURNAL_URI sqlite:///:memory: Journal database URI

 Or use S3-compatible storage: